jcapellman/MLIDS/README.md

 * Unit Tests (.NET 5)

 ## Releases
-Using GitHub Actions, all three Applications will be built and packaged individually
+Using GitHub Actions, all three Applications will be built and packaged individually (there maybe a launcher created at some point)

+## Requirements
+* Windows 7 SP1+ (.NET 5's oldest supported OS)
+* Npcap Driver Installed
+* MongoDB Installed (or write a different DAL)

 ## Usage
 The idea is to follow the steps: